lytexdev/lytexdev/README.md

 🤖 I like programming & cybersecurity

-🏠 Huge fan of homeserver stuff...
-If it can be self-hosted, I'm probably running it!
+🏠 Huge fan of FOSS & Server stuff...

 📫 Reach me at **immanuelmruk@gmail.com** or find me on Discord: **`_lytex_`**